Help us improve your experience.

 The parameter value that gets used in a template depends on how the template is called.
 The following three examples, which call the print-host-name template, illustrate the possible calling environments.

-If you call a template and include a parameter, but do not define a value for the parameter in the calling environment, the script passes in the current value of the parameter if it was previously initialized, or it generates an error if the parameter was never declared.
 The following example calls the named template print-host-name and passes in the message parameter but does not include a value.
-If message is declared and initialized in the script, and the scope is visible to the block, the current value of message is used.
-If message is declared in the script but not initialized, the value of message will be an empty string.
-If message has not been declared, the script produces an error.
+If the script declares and initializes message, and the scope is visible to the block, the template uses the current value of message.
+If the script declares message but does not initialize the parameter, the value of message is an empty string.
+If the script does not declare message, the call produces an error.

 If you call a template, include the parameter, and define a value for the parameter, the template uses the provided value.
 The following example calls the named template print-host-name with the message parameter and a defined value, so the template uses the new value: